 It is expressed as a score from 0-100 where the ‘average’ ad scores around 50.
-During validation studies hosted at Osnabrück University, the algorithm’s results had impressive correlation with the results of a recent user study with 500 real people (using eye-tracking and online panel research), the results are displayed below:
+During validation studies hosted at Osnabrück University, the algorithm’s results had an impressive correlation with the results of a recent user study with 500 real people (using eye-tracking and online panel research).

 If you’d like to see which of your display ads are more likely to capture attention, why not schedule some time to speak with one of our experts?

 By integrating with EyeQuant, you can add huge value to your current product.
 Your customers will benefit from instant access to predictive algorithms, design scores, and visualisations so they can understand how users perceive and respond to their designs.

-Similarly, in a world of GDPR, you only get one chance to impress.
-Yet, email design is still one of the most underrated aspects of the email marketing process, despite having an immense impact on click-through rates and conversions.
+First impressions are critical to email marketing success.
+As the competition for users’ attention becomes more fierce, it’s increasingly important to optimise our email designs.
+Email design is still one of the most underrated aspects of the email marketing process, despite having an immense impact on click-through rates and conversions.

 Before launching a campaign, use EyeQuant’s heat mapping technology to improve engagement and click-through rates.
 It shows marketers and designers what a recipient will see – and more importantly what they will miss – as soon as an email is opened.

 By seeing which design elements get users’ attention and encourage them to click on an element, you can optimise your email campaigns to get better engagement.

 As a business, we invest vast amounts of time and resources in R&D. As part of our ongoing work to uncover how human attention can be harnessed, we’ve conducted a lot of research.